microsoftgraph/msgraph-sdk-javascript/CONTRIBUTING.md

     git add .
     git commit -v -a -m "<Describe the changes made in this commit>"

 The `add` command adds your changes to a staging area in preparation for committing them to the repository.
-The period after the `add` command specifies that you want to stage all of the files that you added or modified, checking subfolders recursively.
+The period after the `add` command specifies that you want to stage all of the files that you added or modified, checking sub folders recursively.
 (If you don't want to commit all of the changes, you can add specific files.
 You can also undo a commit.
 For help, type `git add -help` or `git status`.)

 The `commit` command applies the staged changes to the repository.
 The switch `-m` means you are providing the commit comment in the command line.
 The -v and -a switches can be omitted.
 The -v switch is for verbose output from the command, and -a does what you already did with the add command.